 The retirement age of Mdm.
 Thouk Much Theary is 60 years old, but she can extent for about 5 years.
 Mr.Chhom Manith will get more income from his salary, because he had already promoted from officer level to deputy manager in charge of Geography Identification and Secret Information Office.
 So the salary and bonus is also increasing amount with his position (the confirmation letter from Ministry of Commerce is attached).

+In addition, Mr. Chhom can have additional income from customer when they need express service, like most other government employee, between of $200-$500 per month.

 Beside the salary income from Mr. Chhom Manith, Mdm.
-Peng Chakrya can run the business at the house that their bought from Borey after the construction is completed in next year.
+Peng Chakrya can run the business at the house purchased from Borey after the construction is completed next year.
 So the income will be increasing from year to year and it can cover the loan without salary income from Mdm.
 Thouk Much Theary.

 4. Others